odedia/examples/quickstart/README.md

 - Sign up a new developer
 - Create a workspace, which must be globally unique
 - Create an entity called `SkyNet`
-- Create two organizations with one user each:
+- Create an organization with a user:
   - `sac-norad` with user nora1@demo.io
-  - `sac-norad2` with user nora2@demo.io
-- Create a `SkyNet` entity instance in each organization
+- Create a `SkyNet` entity instance in the organization

 To execute the above workflow, run the following command: